 TE Vernon Davis | 2006

-Some guys are just unfair.
-That’s the only way to describe Vernon Davis.
-At 245 pounds, he had no business running a 4.38 40-yard dash (tied for ninth-fastest that year), 4.17 short shuttle, 42 bench press reps (third), 42-inch vertical (second), and 10’8″ broad jump (16th).
+At 245 pounds, Vernon Davis had no business running a 4.38 40-yard dash (tied for ninth-fastest that year), 4.17 short shuttle, 42 bench-press reps (third), 42-inch vertical (second), and 10’8″ broad jump (16th).
 Put all those numbers together, and it’s just simply unfair for someone to be that good at that many things.

 RB Bo Jackson | 1982